Windows 7 end of support and Microsoft 365 Apps

 After you move Microsoft 365 Apps to a supported Windows operating system, you can configure Microsoft 365 Apps to begin receiving newer versions and feature updates again.
 Since updates for Microsoft 365 Apps are cumulative, you'll receive all the feature updates that you missed while your device was running Windows 7.

 If you're getting updates directly from the Office CDN on the internet, after the device is moved to a supported operating system, Microsoft 365 Apps will be updated automatically to the most current version available for that update channel and will start receiving new features again.

 What about other versions of Office on Windows 7?

-Non-subscription versions of Office used by organizations, such as Office Professional Plus 2016 or Office Standard 2013, will continue to be supported based on the Fixed Lifecycle Policy.
+Non-subscription versions of Office used by organizations, such as Office Professional Plus 2016, will continue to be supported based on the Fixed Lifecycle Policy.
 To see specific end of support dates for non-subscription versions of Office, go to Search Product and Services Lifecycle Information.

 Even if your version of Office is still supported, Windows 7 no longer receives security updates, leaving it vulnerable to security threats.
 We recommend that you move to a supported operating system, such as Windows 11 or Windows 10.

 - This information also applies to the following products:

 - The subscription versions of the Project and Visio desktop apps.
 For example, if you have Project Plan 5 or Visio Plan 2.